Each year since 1995, the International Herb Association picks an Herb of the Year. This year that herb is hops (Humulus spp.).

 With so many uses, both from old times and from now, hops should be on your list of new plants to grow for 2018.
 I hope you have been encouraged to try this fabulous herb!

-If you’ve enjoyed learning more about hops, we’ve created a free PDF download filled with all the things you will want and need to know about this lovely plant.
+If you’ve enjoyed learning more about hops, we’ve created a free Hops Monograph Flyer download filled with all the things you will want and need to know about this lovely plant.
 Just click “download” below, save this file to your computer or print it off to store it in your herbal materia medica!

 Bremness, L. (1994).
 The complete book of herbs.
 New York, NY: Penguin Books Ltd.